check-spelling-sandbox/azure-rest-api-specs/documentation/code-gen/configure-typescript-sdk.md

 ~~~

 ## Multi-api
-Currently the Azure SDK for Javascript (Typescript) doesn't support multi-api which means each operation contained in one package should only contains one api-version's. and Azure SDK for Javascript (Typescript) only supports single api package.
+Currently the Azure SDK for JavaScript (Typescript) doesn't support multi-api which means each operation contained in one package should only contains one api-version's. and Azure SDK for JavaScript (Typescript) only supports single api package.

 ## Multi-packages
 The batch is a tag list which are used in the one RP has multi-package scenarios.
 For example,